firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 	The ``cursor`` object can be used to send queries and commands to your Firebolt database and engine.
 See below for examples of functions using the ``cursor`` object.

-Server-side synchronous command and query examples
+Synchronous command and query examples
 ==================================================

 This section includes Python examples of various SQL commands and queries.